Money. Dough. Cold hard cash.

 Careers in product marketing are on the rise, and we’re not surprised in the slightest - it’s a path offering endless excitement and opportunities - and add to that, the pay packet isn’t too shabby either, particularly if you’re based in the US of A.

-So, having earned your PMM (stars and) stripes as an Associate Product Marketing Manager, what’s the average Product Marketing Manager salary you can expect to earn?
+So, having earned your Product Marketing Manager (PMM) stripes as an Associate Product Marketing Manager, what’s the average PMM salary you can expect to earn?

 A global comparison of a Product Marketing Manager salary

 Referred to as the land of opportunity, it’s not unusual for starry-eyed professionals to head to the United States in search of a prosperous future, and PMMs are no exception to the rule, with earning potential in Uncle Sam’s backyard blowing every other region out of the water.